Kitchen Coquetry: Bourguignon d’Agneau (Lamb Bourguignon)

 Bourgogne (Burgundy), a région encompassing the départements of Côte-d’Or, Saône-et-Loire, Nièvre, and Yonne, is a diverse historic region in east central France—a mere 1 hour 20 minutes due southeast of Paris by TGV rail.

 The Burgundians were a Scandinavian people whose original homeland lay on the southern shores of the Baltic Sea, where the island of Bornholm (Burgundarholm in the Middle Ages) still bears their name.
 During the 1st century, they migrated westward to the borders of the Roman Empire.
 There they established a powerful kingdom, which by the early 5th century extended to the west bank of the Rhine River and later centered on Sapaudia (Savoy) near Lake Geneva.
 The history of Burgundy is rather complicated, convoluted, even twisted at times.
-So, I will endeavor to address it in segments in later posts.
+So, I will endeavor to address it in segments in later posts — suffice it to say it is more a state of mind than a place.

 BOURGUIGNON D’AGNEAU (LAMB BOURGUIGNON)